Raghavan Seetharaman: Biography

-Career

-Seetharaman started his career at PricewaterhouseCoopers (PwC), one of the four largest professional services networks.
-In 2002, he became deputy CEO for Doha Bank.
+Seetharaman started his career at PricewaterhouseCoopers.
+After joining Doha Bank as Head of Technology & Operations, he became deputy CEO for Doha Bank 2002.
 Seetharaman was named CEO in September 2007.
 Since then, he has overseen the bank's expansion from its base in Qatar to the UAE, India, Singapore and China, among others.

+In 2017, he received the Pravasi Bharatiya Samman Award.

+In February 2022, Seetharaman founded the Seetharaman School of Sustainable Development, a Non-Governmental Organization (NGO) with a mission to advance the United Nations Sustainable Development Goals.

+In 2023, Seetharaman was appointed as a member of the Board of Governors at Sri Sharada Institute of Indian Management (SRISIIM).

 Honours

-Seetharaman has received honorary doctorates from:
+Seetharaman has received PHDs and honours from: